Alan Dershowitz: Early life and education

-Education

-Dershowitz attended Yeshiva University High School, an independent boys' prep school owned by Yeshiva University, in Manhattan, where he played on the basketball team.
+Dershowitz attended Yeshiva University High School, an independent boys' prep school in Manhattan owned by Yeshiva University, where he played on the basketball team.
 He was a rebellious student, often criticized by his teachers.
 He later said his teachers told him to do something that "requires a big mouth and no brain ... so I became a lawyer".
-After graduating from high school, he attended Brooklyn College and received his A.B. in 1959, majoring in political science.
-Next, he attended Yale Law School, where he was editor-in-chief of the Yale Law Journal, and graduated first in his class with a Bachelor of Laws (LL.B.) in 1962.
-He was a member of a Conservative minyan at Harvard Hillel but is a secular Jew.
+After graduating from high school, he studied political science at Brooklyn College, graduating in 1959 with a Bachelor of Arts, magna cum laude.
+He then attended Yale Law School, where he was editor-in-chief of The Yale Law Journal.
+He graduated in 1962 ranked first in his class with a Bachelor of Laws.
+In 1997 he was a member of a Conservative minyan at Harvard Hillel but a secular Jew.

 Legal and teaching career

-After graduating from law school, Dershowitz clerked for David L. Bazelon, the chief judge of the U.S. Court of Appeals for the District of Columbia Circuit.
+After graduating from law school, Dershowitz was a law clerk for Chief Judge David L. Bazelon of the U.S. Court of Appeals for the District of Columbia Circuit from 1962 to 1963.
 Dershowitz described Bazelon as an influential mentor.
 He has said, "Bazelon was my best and worst boss at once....
 He worked me to the bone; he didn't hesitate to call at 2 a.m.
 He taught me everything—how to be a civil libertarian, a Jewish activist, a mensch.
 He was halfway between a slave master and a father figure."
 From 1963 to 1964 Dershowitz clerked for the Justice Arthur Goldberg of the U.S. Supreme Court.

-He told Tom Van Riper of Forbes that getting a Supreme Court clerkship was probably his second big break.
+Dershowitz told Tom Van Riper of Forbes that getting a Supreme Court clerkship was probably his second big break.
 His first was at age 14 or 15, when a camp counselor told him he was smart but that his mind operated a little differently.
 He joined the Harvard Law School faculty as an assistant professor in 1964, and was made a full professor in 1967 at age 28, at that time the youngest full professor of law in the school's history.
-He was appointed Felix Frankfurter professor of law in 1993.
+He was appointed as the Felix Frankfurter Professor of Law in 1993.
 Dershowitz retired from teaching at Harvard Law in 2013.
 He is a Distinguished Senior Fellow at the Gatestone Institute.
 Throughout his tenure at Harvard, Dershowitz maintained his legal practice in both criminal and civil law.
-His clients have included such high-profile figures as Patty Hearst, Harry Reems, Leona Helmsley, Jim Bakker, Mike Tyson, Michael Milken, O.J.
-Simpson and Kirtanananda Swami.
-Dershowitz reportedly was one of Nelson Mandela's lawyers.

 Notable clients

+Dershowitz's clients have included such high-profile figures as Patty Hearst, Harry Reems, Leona Helmsley, Jim Bakker, Mike Tyson, Michael Milken, O. J. Simpson and Kirtanananda Swami.